Join the largest ever alliance committed to achieving net zero carbon emissions

 Join the race

-Throughout 2021 and beyond, we're building a robust coalition of health care institutions committed to zero emissions and creating a more inclusive and resilient economy.
+We're building a robust coalition of health care institutions committed to zero emissions and creating a more inclusive and resilient economy.
 The Race to Zero is open to all health care institutions including hospitals, health care systems, and health care facilities that are not national health ministries party to the UNFCCC.

-As the Race to Zero health care partner Health Care Without Harm is inviting health care institutions to join the Race to Zero through our Health Care Climate Challenge initiative.
+As the Race to Zero health care partner, Health Care Without Harm is inviting health care institutions to join the Race to Zero through our Health Care Climate Challenge initiative.

 By joining Race to Zero, health care institutions receive a membership in the Health Care Climate Challenge and Global Green and Healthy Hospitals (if your institution is not already a member).
 These networks provide access to a suite of tools, resources and people to assist health care institutions in reducing their carbon footprint, implementing successful sustainability projects and programs, and achieving the ambition of Race to Zero.